Advocacy Explained

 - Talk Together Peer Support Group (Through Zoom)

-We have a number of experts, with lived experiences that represent people who are facing disabling barriers, at various strategic and operational working groups and networks, based within the Bradford Metropolitan District area.
+We have several experts, with lived experiences that represent people who are facing disabling barriers, at various strategic and operational working groups and networks, based within the Bradford Metropolitan District area.
 These include the following subject areas:

 - Safeguarding